Mark Tully: Journalistic career

 He was the regular presenter of the weekly BBC Radio 4 programme Something Understood until the BBC announced its cessation in 2019.

 As a guest of the Bangalore Initiative for Religious Dialogue on 7 October 2010 he spoke on How certain should we be?
 The problem of religious pluralism.
 He described his experiences and the fact that India had historically been home to all the world's major religions.

 He said that had taught him that there are many ways to God.

 Tully is patron of the British branch of Child in Need India (CINI UK).

 Tully is equally well versed in English and Hindi.
 He had contributed his heartfelt efforts to keep literature alive and had been key speaker among 50 speakers of second Kalinga Literary Festival on 17 May 2015, where he explored the role of literature in nation building.

 Awards and honours

-Tully was made an Officer of the Order of the British Empire in 1985 and was awarded the Padma Shree in 1992.
+Tully was made an Officer of the Order of the British Empire in 1985 and was awarded the Padma Shri in 1992.
 He was knighted in the New Year Honours 2002, receiving a KBE, and in 2005 he received the Padma Bhushan.
 BAFTA in 1985 for lifelong achievement.